sodul/terraform-provider-clumio/docs/resources/policy.md

 Optional:

 - `backup_tier` (String) Backup tier to store the SecureVault Lite backup in.
 Valid values are: `standard` and `lite`.
 If not provided, the default is `standard`.

+<a id="nestedblock--operations--advanced_settings--aws_rds_config_sync"></a>
+### Nested Schema for `operations.advanced_settings.aws_rds_config_sync`

+Optional:

+- `apply` (String) Additional policy configuration for syncing the configuration of Pitr in aws.
+Possible values include "immediate" and "maintenance_window".
+If "immediate" is provided, then configuration sync will be kicked in immediately.
+Otherwise configuration sync will be executed in a specific time user has provided.

 <a id="nestedblock--operations--advanced_settings--ec2_mssql_database_backup"></a>